- Episode.5 「ロマンと科学で紡ぐ「XX」の遺伝子 Vol.2」

 Muroi: I will bring this to a research institution to analyze the No., number of twists, number of counts, woven structure, fiber tone, and dye density.

 Next time, we will follow the process of actually reproducing the fabric with the scientific analysis results of the dead stock 501XX.
 Look forward to it!

-＜Writer／Ryo Tagata Photographer／Seiji Swada＞
+＜Writer／Covo Tagata Photographer／Seiji Sawada＞